r0man-b/Half-Life-2-AI/README.md

 6. Make sure game window is 1280x720 windowed mode, and is located at the top left corner of screen

+7. Run the bot by executing: "python detect.py -shoot 1"

 This project was built on top of other works, listed below:

 IgaoGuru's CS:GO Sequoira neural network: